JDodsworth/University-Projects/Matlab_projects/README.md

 # Matlab Projects

+The focus of these projects was numerical linear algebra - solving linear systems numerically and efficiently.

 ## Matlab_exercises
 These exercises helped me learn the necessary basic tools in order to use matlab effectively for more complicated tasks.
 My original score was 95%, but I have made the appropiate amendments.